 Abstract

 How do we decide what we choose to say to ensure our meanings will be understood?
 The Rational Speech Act model (RSA, Frank & Goodman, 2012) asserts that speakers plan what to say by comparing the potential informativity of words in a particular context.
-We present the first example of RSA-type modeling of meanings.
-In these contexts, the set of possible messages must be abstracted from the set of entities (apple, banana) to possible events (Jane eats the apple, Marco peels the banana), with each word in a message contributing unique semantic content.
+We present the first example of an RSA model of sentence level (who-did-what-to-whom) meanings.
+In these contexts, the set of possible messages must be abstracted from the set of common-ground entities (people, such as Jane, Marco; objects such as apple, banana) to possible events (Jane eats the apple, Marco peels the banana), with each word in a message contributing unique semantic content.
 How do speakers accomplish the transformation from context to possible compositional messages?
 In a communication game, participants were required to describe transitive scenes (e.g. Jane pets the dog), with only two words, in contexts where those two words either were or were not enough to uniquely identify an event.
-Adults ma utterance choices sensitive to informativity in these contexts, matching the predictions of the RSA even when there was no fully ‘correct’ or successful choice.
+Adults made utterance choices sensitive to informativity in these contexts, matching the predictions of the RSA even when there was no fully ‘correct’ or successful choice.
 Thus we show that adults’ communicative behavior can be described by a model that accommodates the active construction of possible messages from a given discourse, beyond the set of possible entities in common ground.
 By presenting the first case of RSA modeling of basic who-did-what-to-who argument structure, this study suggests that full-blown natural speech may indeed result from speakers who model and adapt to the listener’s needs.

 Introduction